Here are a few of the most memorable responses. The store associates probably can't forget some of this stuff no matter how desperately they try.

 14. Black Friday can be a scream

-Basically, our event started Thursday at 6 p.m.
+Our Black Friday event started Thursday at 6 p.m.
 I had to be out front to guide traffic.

 A customer nearby made eye contact with her, looked at the ceiling and let out a VIKING SCREAM.

 This viking scream echoed throughout the store, and everyone else started screaming too.
-The whole thing lasted about seven minutes...
+The whole thing lasted about seven minutes.

 15. Wreath wrath

 I got hired at Home Depot, and they didn't know what to do with me so they put me in the Christmas tree lot.

 16. Not fine with the fine print

-It was a deal you could get any other time of the year, but people went nuts because it was Black Friday.
+It was a deal you could get any other time of the year, but people went nuts just because it was Black Friday.

-After 20 minutes my manager got so fed up he just started overriding the transactions because every cashier was getting screamed at.
+After 20 minutes, my manager got so fed up that he just started overriding the transactions because he was tired of getting screamed at.